-The practicum/internship host institution and internship should be related to health policy and management and the activities, tasks, missions and projects that the student intern will be involved must allow the student to apply and develop relevant public health competences.
+The practicum/internship host institution and internship should be related to social and behavioural sciences and the activities, tasks, missions and projects that the student intern will be involved must allow the student to apply and develop relevant public health competences.
 The practicum host and projects/missions should also enable the student to complete their thesis work.